Capcom: 2017–present: Refocus on successful franchises

 Following several years of unclear direction, management at Capcom changed in the mid-2010s to try to refocus the company on its successful properties.
-The company recognized that many of their titles during that period were attempts to bring Western game concepts into their titles but without failing to capture how these mechanics were implemented in Western games.
+The company recognized that many of its titles during that period were attempts to bring Western game concepts into its titles, but it failed to capture how these mechanics were implemented in Western games.
 To correct this, the company changed its approach to try to develop games that would be fun for players worldwide, rather than developing games that felt like they were niche Japanese titles.
 The main studios in Japan began reaching out to Capcom's other worldwide studios to collaborate on game design to appeal to a broader range of players.
-Additionally, Capcom began developing the RE Engine to replace the older MT Framework, helping their studios develop across a wider range of hardware including newer consoles.
+Additionally, Capcom began developing the RE Engine to replace the older MT Framework, helping its studios develop across a wider range of hardware including newer consoles.

 Resident Evil 7: Biohazard (2017) was the first game Capcom released under this new approach, which critics saw as a return to the series' roots.
 A similar approach was used to bring the Monster Hunter series, generally seen as a niche Japanese game due to its steep learning curve, to a broader market.
 Monster Hunter: World (2018) was developed to modernize the series' gameplay to simplify the learning curve.
 The game received critical praise and became Capcom's best-selling game as of 2025.

 On January 28, 2019, Capcom announced that Sega would take over technical services for its arcade games starting in April.

 On November 2, 2020, the company reported that its servers were affected by ransomware, scrambling its data, and the threat actors, the Ragnar Locker hacker group, had allegedly stolen 1TB of sensitive corporate data and were blackmailing Capcom to pay them to remove the ransomware.
 By mid-November, the group began putting information from the hack online, which included contact information for up to 350,000 of the company's employees and partners, as well as plans for upcoming games, indicating that Capcom opted to not pay the group.
 Capcom affirmed that no credit-card or other sensitive financial information was obtained in the hack.